Vyvanse (Lisdexamfetamine)

 How is Vyvanse abused?

 Vyvanse abuse typically involves taking higher doses or using the medicine differently than the healthcare professional prescribes.
-Vyvanse abuse is recognized by impaired control in using the substance, compulsive behavior, craving, and continued use regardless of negative effects.
+Vyvanse abuse is recognized by hazardous use of the substance, compulsive behavior, craving, and continued use regardless of negative effects.

-Seeking multiple prescriptions from different doctors, neglecting responsibilities and relationships due to Vyvanse use, and experiencing withdrawal symptoms when attempting to stop using Vyvanse are other signs of Vyvanse abuse.
+Seeking multiple prescriptions from different doctors, neglecting responsibilities and relationships due to Vyvanse use, and experiencing withdrawal symptoms when attempting to stop are all signs of Vyvanse abuse.

 Taking larger doses may be done to enhance the drug’s stimulant effect, for purposes such as enhanced mental focus, improved mood, or accelerated weight loss.
 Most Vyvanse abuse cases occur in individuals between 18 and 25, with the misuse of stimulants becoming a severe issue on college campuses in the United States and abroad.
 However, Vyvanse abuse has increased by approximately 67% in the general population.

-Vyvanse may also be taken in other forms than the oral recommendation to enhance its stimulant effects.
+Vyvanse may also be taken in forms other than the recommended oral route to enhance its stimulant effects.
 Some individuals may crush Vyvanse tablets into a powder and inhale it, bypassing the intended slow-release mechanism.

 Additionally, Vyvanse may be abused with other substances, such as alcohol or other drugs, to enhance its effects or counteract unwanted side effects.